 - processing staff, resident and prescription information;

-- the fulfillment, tracking and delivery of orders for products and services;
+- the fulfilment, tracking and delivery of orders for products and services;

-- registering and supporting Invalife accounts and validating contact details;
+- registering and supporting Atlas & Titan accounts and validating contact details;

 - storing information about staff and residents;

-- storing staff/resident profiles, prescription information and generating reports about residents’ medication through our Invalife portal.
+- storing staff/resident profiles, prescription information and generating reports about residents’ medication through our Atlas portal.

 2) To create and maintain records of the products we supply to you and residents.